Variable Interest Entities

 5. Variable Interest Entities

-In accordance with applicable accounting guidance for the consolidation of VIEs, Bluegreen analyzes its variable interests, which may consist of loans, servicing rights, guarantees, and equity investments, to determine if an entity in which Bluegreen has a variable interest is a VIE.
+In accordance with applicable accounting guidance for the consolidation of VIEs, the Company analyzes its variable interests, which may consist of loans, servicing rights, guarantees, and equity investments, to determine if an entity in which it has a variable interest is a VIE.
 The analysis includes a review of both quantitative and qualitative factors.
-Bluegreen bases its quantitative analysis on the forecasted cash flows of the entity and it bases its qualitative analysis on the structure of the entity, including its decision-making ability and authority with respect to the entity, and relevant financial agreements.
-Bluegreen also uses its qualitative analysis to determine if it must consolidate a VIE as the primary beneficiary.
-In accordance with applicable accounting guidance, Bluegreen has determined these securitization entities to be VIEs of which it is the primary beneficiary and, therefore, Bluegreen consolidates the entities into its financial statements.
+The Company bases its quantitative analysis on the forecasted cash flows of the entity and it bases its qualitative analysis on the structure of the entity, including its decision-making ability and authority with respect to the entity, and relevant financial agreements.
+The Company also uses its qualitative analysis to determine if it must consolidate a VIE as the primary beneficiary.
+In accordance with applicable accounting guidance, the Company has determined these securitization entities to be VIEs of which it is the primary beneficiary and, therefore, the Company consolidates the entities into its financial statements.

-Under the terms of certain of Bluegreen’s VOI note sales, Bluegreen has the right to repurchase or substitute a limited amount of defaulted notes for new notes at the outstanding principal balance plus accrued interest.
-Voluntary repurchases and substitutions by Bluegreen of defaulted notes for the three months ended March 31, 2021 and 2020 were $3.8 million and $4.3 million, respectively.
-Bluegreen’s maximum exposure to loss relating to its non-recourse securitization entities is the difference between the outstanding VOI notes receivable and the notes payable, plus cash reserves and any additional residual interest in future cash flows from collateral.
+Under the terms of certain of VOI notes receivable sales, the Company has the right to repurchase or substitute a limited amount of defaulted notes for new notes at the outstanding principal balance plus accrued interest.
+Voluntary repurchases and substitutions of defaulted notes for the three months ended March 31, 2022 and 2021 were $2.0 million and $3.8 million, respectively.
+The Company’s maximum exposure to loss relating to its non-recourse securitization entities is the difference between the outstanding VOI notes receivable and the notes payable, plus cash reserves and any additional residual interest in future cash flows from collateral.

-The assets and liabilities of Bluegreen’s consolidated VIEs are as follows (in thousands):
+The assets and liabilities of the Company’s consolidated VIEs are as follows (in thousands):

 The restricted cash and the securitized notes receivable balances disclosed in the table above are restricted to satisfy obligations of the VIEs.